SysBioChalmers/RAVEN/testing/function_tests/README.md

 categories: external binaries (BLAST+, DIAMOND, WoLF PSORT), a local KEGG dump, optional solvers (Gurobi/SCIP for MILP), the Optimization Toolbox (`quadprog`), a Python/pyyaml bridge, and input files for table-driven curation.
-The full ftINIT MILP pipeline is exercised end-to-end by `testing/unit_tests/tinitTests.m`.
+The full ftINIT MILP pipeline (in `tINIT`) is guarded on a MILP solver and skipped when none is available.